tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 Takes the scores from ptpt_scores, transforms it to user / email address grain and uses the latest score date available.

-The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.

 {% enddocs %}

 {% docs prep_ptpf_scores_by_user %}

 Takes the scores from ptpf_scores, transforms it to user / email address grain and uses the latest score date available.
 It only syncs contacts with a `score_group >= 3`.

-The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.

 {% enddocs %}

 {% docs prep_ptpl_scores_by_user %}

 Takes the scores from ptpl_scores (Propensity to Purchase: Leads), transforms it to user / email address grain and uses the latest score date available.
 It only syncs contacts with a `score_group >= 3`.

-The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.

 {% enddocs %}